-- 14.03 If the WSIB does not approve a claim for benefits, the employee may apply for benefits under Article 14.01 notwithstanding the delay inherent in awaiting the ruling from WSIB and notwithstanding any procedural rules of any insurance carrier administering the benefit. - 14.04 An employee who will be absent on the afternoon or night shift due to personal illness must notify the Employer at least three (3) hours prior to the commencement of the shift unless impossible.
+- 14.03 If the WSIB does not approve a claim for benefits, the employee may apply for benefits under Article 14.01 notwithstanding the delay inherent in awaiting the ruling from WSIB and notwithstanding any procedural rules of any insurance carrier administering the benefit. - An employee who will be absent on the afternoon or night shift due to personal illness must notify the Employer at least three (3) hours prior to the commencement of the shift unless impossible.
 An employee who will be absent on the day shift due to personal illness must notify the Employer at least one and one-half (11⁄2) hours prior to the commencement of the shift unless impossible.
-Late notice does not cause forfeiture of sick pay benefits.
+Late notice does not cause forfeiture of sick pay benefits. - 14.05 Employees are requested to notify the Home of their intention to return to work after illness at least eight (8) hours prior to the start of the shift on which they plan to return.
+Failure to do so may result in no work being available for that shift.